ccaride/PythonITBA-TPfinal/README.md

 <br>

 ## Description
-Welcome to our project!
-This is a Todo list App made in Python and the Django framework.
-It allows users to quickly and easily add, delete, and update events and tasks.
-With this App, users can effortlessly manage their tasks and events, helping them stay organized and on top of their to-do list.
-We hope you enjoy and we look forward to your contributions!
+Hi, welcome to my project!
+This is the Final Project of a course in Python I have taken at ITBA in 2023.
+The aim of the project is to allow the user get financial data from the Internet, save it in a Database and then make Reports or a Graphs from them.
+With this App, users shall quickly and easily explore historic data and compare the evolution or values of different tickers at different times.
+I hope you enjoy and get the best of it!
+Your comments or contributions will be welcome.  :chart_with_upwards_trend:

 ## Instructions
-1. Fork this repository
+1. Download this repository
-2. Clone the forked repository
-3. Add your contributions (code or documentation)
-4. Commit and push
-5. Wait for pull request to be merged
+2. If you have a previous version install Python xxx
+3. Create a virtual environment.
+4. Install the requirements.txt file. (pip install -r requirements.txt)
+5. Run the app. (python app.py)

+## Usage